Community Eligibility Provision Questions and Answers

 Which Schools in the Southfield Public Schools will be participating in CEP?

-Beginning in the 2018-19 school year Adler, Stevenson, Vandenberg, Levey, Thompson, Kennedy Learning Center, Southfield Regional Academic Campus and ASPIRE Academy have been approved to participate in the Community Eligibility Provision.
+This school year only Adler, Stevenson, Vandenberg, Levey, Thompson, Kennedy Learning Center, Southfield Regional Academic Campus and ASPIRE Academy have been approved to participate in the Community Eligibility Provision.
 All students in these schools (even those who did not qualify in the past) will be eligible for free breakfast and lunch without submitting a free and reduced lunch application.
-Families at these buildings will be asked to complete a Title I Household Information Survey.
+Families at these buildings will be asked to complete a Title I Household Information Report.

 Students attending McIntyre, MacArthur, University High School Academy, U Prep Academy, Birney K-8, and Southfield High School for the Arts & Technology are not CEP schools, however students may qualify for free or reduced price meals with the approval of a free and reduced lunch application or a direct certification letter.

 Free & Reduced Price Meal

 |Southfield A & T||No||Yes|

 Why didn't we qualify for CEP in previous years?

 Our ISP was too low.
 The district overall ISP in 2016-17 was 32.9%.
 In October 2017, 752 Medicaid students were added to the direct certification files.
 This increased the ISP at all schools.

 What if I have one child that attends a CEP school and another child that attends a school that is not a CEP school?